 Ans) Yes!
 Building muscles with yoga is very easy.
 You do not need any extra equipment.
 Further, you can learn to master your bodyweight that can help you gain muscles.
 Moreover, it improves muscle quality and muscle maturity.

 Ans) Absolutely yes!
-Practicing yoga and gym together can be beneficial for you.
+Practising yoga and gym together can be beneficial for you.
 The gym can help you become strong with weights whereas yoga practice can help you remain lean and flexible.
 Hence, you can work on your overall wellness when you combine yoga practice and gym.

 Ans) Yes!
 Yoga practice is good for weight loss.
 There have been plenty of yoga poses sequences that raise your heartbeat and improve your blood circulation.
 You can also burn plenty of calories with consistent yoga practice.